epvario/.github/profile/README.md

     - The gathered data will outage after 10min, so the information might disappear when flying into a single direction for longer time
   - After each 10min, the screen will be flushed (once drawn black and white) and draw a clear display on the e-Paper screen.
 - **Landing** will be detected if groundspeed is less than <2m/s for 15 seconds
-  - The vario will now finish the IGC logging and display your flight statistics for 30 seconds
+  - The vario will now finish the IGC logging and display your flight statistics until any of the volume buttons is pressed
-- After 30 seconds are elapsed, the vario will continue in takeoff-detection mode
-  - if a shutdown will be initiated in this state, the screen will be cleared

 #### Troubleshooting & Updating:
 - hard reset: